-In the past following periods of volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.
+Following periods of volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.

 If our stock price fluctuates significantly, we may be the target of securities litigation in the future.
 Securities litigation could result in substantial costs and divert management's attention and resources from our business.